emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 authenticated and protected tunnel.
 The TLS version offered by the peer and server MUST be TLS version 1.2 {{RFC5246}} or later.
-This version of the TEAP implementation MUST support the following TLS
+This version of the TEAP implementation MUST support the following TLS cipher suites:
-ciphersuites:

 * TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256
 * TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256

-Other ciphersuites MAY be supported.
+Other cipher suites MAY be supported.
 Implementations MUST implement the recommended cipher suites in {{RFC9325}} Section 4.2 for TLS 1.2, and in {{RFC9325}} Section 4.2 for TLS 1.3.

 It is REQUIRED that anonymous
-ciphersuites such as TLS_DH_anon_WITH_AES_128_CBC_SHA {{RFC5246}} only
-be used in the case when the inner method provides mutual authentication, key generation, and resistance to man-in-the-middle and dictionary attacks.
-TLS ciphersuites that do not provide confidentiality MUST NOT be used.
+cipher suites such as TLS_DH_anon_WITH_AES_128_CBC_SHA {{RFC5246}} only be used in the case when the inner method provides mutual authentication, key generation, and resistance to man-in-the-middle and dictionary attacks.
+TLS cipher suites that do not provide confidentiality MUST NOT be used.
 During the TEAP Phase 1 conversation, the TEAP endpoints MAY negotiate TLS compression.
 During TLS tunnel establishment, TLS extensions MAY be used.
 For